DataDog/hiring-engineers/answers.md

 Your answers to the questions go here.

-This file needs to be read with the folder Screens containing screenshots of the Datadog web application.
+This file needs to be read along with the folder Screens containing screenshots of the Datadog web application.

 ## Collecting Metrics: